That Was Yesterday (Foreigner song): Reception

 AllMusic critic Bret Adams later called the song "a terrific hit single," citing its "catchy chorus" and "nifty synthesizer lick."
 Billboard described it as a "gothic ballad" and compared it to Foreigner's previous single "I Want to Know What Love Is" by stating that "That Was Yesterday" has "thrumming synths...rather than soaring choristers."
-Indianapolis Star critic Scott Miley say that it "adeptly reflect[s] despair with tantalizing synthesizers."
+Indianapolis Star critic Scott Miley said that it "adeptly reflect[s] despair with tantalizing synthesizers."
 Cash Box described it as a "mid-tempo rocker" and said "brooding and at times powerful, 'That Was Yesterday' takes a hard look at a lost romance and Lou Gramm's lead vocal is emotionally biting."
 Chicago Tribune writer Jan DeKnock made it a "Pick Hit" saying it likely won't perform as well as "I Want to Know What Love Is" because "its harder rock edge will keep it off some of the adult contemporary stations that made 'Love' such a big hit" but said that "That Was Yesterday" is "just the kind of good, solid mainstream rock that always finds a place on the charts."
 Gazette writer Chris Rubich called it a "song of love, longing and loss" that is enhanced by its "dreamlike instrumentals."
-Herald-News writer Sean Daly regarded it as one of the "more forceful recordings" on Agent Provocateur.
+Herald News writer Sean Daly regarded it as one of the "more forceful recordings" on Agent Provocateur.
 Ultimate Classic Rock critic Jeff Giles regarded "That Was Yesterday" as one of Foreigner's "better singles."
 Knight News Wire writer Rick Shefchik criticized the song as being "sludgy," whose primary audience is "late '20s to early '30s stockbrokers on cocaine."

 Tri-City Herald critic Jim Angell praised the synthesizer playing.
-But Accent music write Curt Anderson criticized the fact that the slow keyboard buildup goes nowhere, "as if the mere sound of a synthesizer is all the song needs."
+But The Daily News Journal music writer Curt Anderson criticized the fact that the slow keyboard buildup went nowhere, "as if the mere sound of a synthesizer is all the song needs."

 Gramm disagreed with the decision to release "That Was Yesterday" as the second single from Agent Provocateur because that meant that the first two singles were ballads.
 Gramm stated "I always thought our rock songs upheld a tradition of good rock and roll and here we release two ballads in a row."

 Jones regarded it as his favorite song from the album.

 Music video

 A music video was created for "That Was Yesterday," directed by Jim Yukich.
-As with "I Want to Know What Love Is," the music video for "That Was Yesterday" is based on a live performance of the song.
+As with "I Want to Know What Love Is", the music video for "That Was Yesterday" is based on a live performance of the song.
 The video was filmed at the Birmingham-Jefferson Civic Center in Birmingham, Alabama.
 The band had intended the video for "That Was Yesterday" to be "flashier" than that for "I Want to Know What Love Is."
 Jones has stated that he was pleased with the "warmth" of the song in the video.

 Charts

 The single reached #12 on the Billboard Hot 100 chart, and also reached #4 on the Billboard Mainstream Rock chart and #24 on the Adult Contemporary chart.
-It also reached the Top 40 in the UK (#28), the Netherlands (#19), Switzerland (#29) and Germany (#31).
+It also reached the Top 40 on the UK singles chart (#28), the Netherlands (#19), Switzerland (#29) and Germany (#31).